Discrete Choice with Endogenous Peer Selection: Model

 {\value{example}} \begin{example} Suppose that there are four agents and three alternatives.
 That is, $\mathcal{A}=\left\{ 1,2,3,4\right\}$ and $\mathcal{Y}=\left\{0,1,2\right\}$.
 The reference groups are

 This means that, for instance, Agents 2 and 3 may affect the choices of Agent 1. $\square$ \end{example}

-\textbf{Peer Selection and Preferences.} The revision of choices follows a standard continuous-time Markov process.
+\paragraph{Peer Selection and Preferences} The revision of choices follows a standard continuous-time Markov process.
 Agents have independent Poisson alarm clocks with rates $\mathbf{\lambda }=\left( \lambda_{a}\right)_{a\in \mathcal{A}}$.
 The alarm of Agent $a$ is triggered at exponentially distributed moments with mean $1/\lambda_{a}$.
-When this happens, the agent first selects a subset of peers $\mathcal{N}\subseteq\mathcal{N}_a$ to whom she will pay attention to and then makes a choice under their influence (i.e., at the moment of making a decision only the subset of peers that the agent selects affect her current choice).
-We do not model the cognitive process that lead to peer selection.
-We take it as given and will identify it nonparametrically.
+When this happens, the agent first selects a subset of peers $\mathcal{N}\subseteq\mathcal{N}_a$ to whom she will pay attention (i.e., the active peers) and then makes a choice under their influence (i.e., only the active peers affect her current choice).
+We do not model the cognitive process that leads to peer selection.
+We take it as given and identify it nonparametrically.
+Many existing models can be used to motivate the peer-selection mechanism we invoke (see Section~\ref{sec: ps} for details).
+(All identification results in Section~\ref{sec: modelid} are valid if agents make simultaneous decisions, i.e., they have the same clock.)

-For any agent, this introduces a two-stage decision process that depends on the current configuration of choices $\mathbf{y}$:
+For each agent in the population, the described setting introduces a two-stage decision process that depends on the current configuration of choices ($\mathbf{y}$):